 The threat of fire at waste and resource recovery facilities is very serious, and the Victorian Government is committed to reducing this risk.
-In August 2017, the Interim Waste Management Policy (IWMP) (Victorian Government Gazette) was implemented placing requirements on sites that store combustible and recyclable waste materials (CRWM*).
+In August 2017, an interim Waste Management Policy (Resource Recovery Facilities) (WMP) (Victorian Government Gazette) was implemented placing requirements on sites that store combustible recyclable and waste materials (CRWM*).
 Compliance with the policy is mandatory and requires that CRWM is managed and stored in a manner that reduces risk to human health and the environment from fire.

 * CRWM includes paper, cardboard, wood, plastic, rubber, textile, organic material, refuse derived fuel, specified electronic waste, metals, and other combustible material which is considered waste.

 To support compliance with the policy, Management and storage of combustible recyclable and waste materials - guideline (publication 1667) has been developed by EPA, Metropolitan Fire Brigade (MFB) and Country Fire Authority (CFA) in consultation with a wide range of government and waste industry representatives.
 This is a helpful guide for small to medium sized businesses to assist with introducing risk management into the workplace.

 The interim policy expires in August 2018.
 The Department of Environment, Land, Water and Planning (DELWP) is examining longer-term policy and regulatory responses to reduce the risks of stockpiling, and ensure that Victoria’s waste and resource recovery system remains robust and effective.